Foupi/ada_air_guitar/README.md

 Specification
 -------------

-The project specification will be available in the `specification` folder, at the root of this repository.
+The project specification is available in the `specification` folder, at the root of this repository.

 The specification currently holds: